 4. Weak grip strength

-Grip strength is a common issue, not just for toes to bar, but all bar related exercises.
-It can be build progressively with working on your core strength.
+Grip strength is a common issue, not just for toes to bar, but all bar-related exercises.
+It can be built progressively by working on your core strength.
 For extra training, you can incorporate exercises with thick barbell (deadlifts, farmers walks) or thick pull up bar (pull-ups, chins ups).

 5. Toes to Bar: Calluses and hand rips

 Holding on to the bar while performing high rep toes to bar can be extremely aggressive for the skin.
 Even if your hands don’t rip, blisters and calluses can develop.
 It starts with a grip: try gripping more with your fingers, so less skin will be squeezed between the bar and your fingers.

 Like your muscles, joints and tendons need to slowly adjust the ” training stress”, so do the fists and fingers.
 Eventually, the skins will get more resistant.
 But even then, tears and calluses will appear.
 For more information, read our guide to hand care: Crossfit hands: perfect guide to preventing and treating rips.

 You can also try using different gloves or grips.
 We recently had a review of those: Hand Protection: Grips Review – do I need them?